ishaan007/woah_emnlp_2020/README.md

-# Automatic Identification of Online Harassment of Women Journalists
+# A Novel Methodology for Developing Automatic Harassment Classifiers for Twitter
 Research conducted by Columbia University Speech Lab

 Application development done by: